cloudthread/docs/fundamentals/developer-api.md

 ## Data Ingestion

-Cloudthread provides the abiilty to send data to our systems that can then be used in the platform.
+Cloudthread provides the abiilty to send data to our systems that can then be used on the platform.

 Cloudthread requires a **Data Stream Token** to process incoming Data Ingestion API requests.
 This token helps organize and control the flow of data.
 Data Stream Tokens are generated with a **Data Stream Type** that determines how the incoming data is validated.
 Admin's have the ability to generate a Data Stream Token on the Cloudthread platform within the **Settings** tab.